iugamarian/bshplyr/README.md

 # How to use it

-1) Start in the destination Linux and install and poweroff
+1) Start in the destination Linux, install, disable serial interface in raspi-config (free GPIO 17 and GPIO 18) and poweroff

-2) Get SDCARD out and put some music from another computer in the ext4 folder /root/music
+2) Get another SDCARD in a USB adapter or USB stick, format it FAT32 or EXT4, copy music to it, put it in Raspberry Pi.
+Or get the Raspbian SDCARD out and put some music from another computer in the ext4 folder /root/music

-2) Put buttons that pull to ground when pressed on GPIO 17 (DELETE) and GPIO 18 (NEXT)
+2) Put hardware buttons that pull to ground when pressed on GPIO 17 (DELETE) and GPIO 18 (NEXT)

 3) Put SDCARD in

-4) Apply 5V power, listen and delete or next, remove 5V power, it remembers last song played.
+4) Apply 5V power, listen and delete or next, remove 5V power, it remembers the last song played.

-5) When you consider there is no more music to be deleted, make a backup of /root/music and rename the backup to selected-music-YY-MM-DD
+5) When you consider there is no more music to be deleted, make a backup of the music or /root/music and rename the backup to selected-music-YY-MM-DD

-6) Remove power and go to 2) when you get bored with current music.
+6) Remove power listen to the music in another player and go to 2) when you get bored with current music.

 # TODO:
-write the program in c, still calling omxplayer
+write the program in c, still calling omxplayer or mpv